devguardio/vmmc/README.md

 slice manager receives mmc commands over usb in a userspace daemon. it looks up the relevant block in a ceph blockstore and returns it.

+### hardware

+probably will be part of hurmuz, but someone on twitter already asked to get this as well, so we might as well make a bunch of standalone boards.